dimpdash/bevy_erm/README.md

 ```

 # Usage
-Currently only SQLite database has been developed.
+Currently only SQLite database has been developed as a `Database Resource` implementation.
 So this is all for a SQLite database.
 Feel free to add an issue for an new database resource.

 Use the `DBQueryDerive` derive marco to generate the component mapper to map the database row into the component.
 Each attribute
 on the struct is treated as column in the SQLite database.